Creating a tabular view of record instances by using a record grid

 - Expression—You can build an expression, such as the view component properties, keywords, view input parameters, or static values to create a filter condition.

 Property Description Column header Specifies the header of the column.
 By default, the field name is displayed as the column header.
 If required, modify the column header.
 Visible by default Displays the column on the view by default.
 Sorting enabled Enables sorting of the column at runtime on the deployed application.
 Filtering enabled Enables filtering of the columns at runtime on the deployed application.
 Make column value as action button Configures the column value as an action button.
 To add an action, click Add/Remove Actions and add the actions.
+In the Add/Remove Actions window, select the actions according to your requirements.
+For multiple actions, you can set the execution order of the actions by placing actions in a sequence.
+You can configure one or more of the following actions:

 You can also edit the properties for the fields by using the edit option on the fields.